x3tb3t/hyde/_posts/2018-08-03-Frida-for-Android.md

 $ adb shell "/data/local/tmp/frida-server &"
 ```

-Frida server can also be start with options:
+Frida server can also be started with options:
 ```bash
 # listen on 127.0.0.1:27042 (the default)
 $ frida-server